aws/eks-distro-prow-jobs/docs/prowjobs.md

 | `volumes` | List of pod volumes that can be mounted by this Prowjob's containers | ✓ | ✓ | ✓ |

 Currerntly, `runIfChanged` and `skipIfOnlyChanged` cannot be used at the same time.
-Upstream Prow as put this restriction in place.
+Upstream Prow has put this restriction in place.
 See the
 [Prow docs](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md#standard-triggering-and-execution-behavior-for-jobs) f
 or additional information.